 The Little Cimarron River is classified as a small stream (between 10-20 feet wide).
 Recent fishery surveys conducted by CPW indicate that the upper Little Cimarron ISF reach protects an excellent population of wild rainbow trout and brook trout.
-CPW currently manages the stream under CPW's Wild Trout management classification.
 The Cimarron River is classified as a medium stream (between 20-35 feet wide) and the ISF water right protects populations of wild rainbow trout, brown trout, bluehead suckers and speckled dace.
-The Cimarron River is also managed under the Wild Trout management classification.
+CPW manages both the Little Cimarron and the Cimarron River under CPW's Wild Trout management classification.

 While at the present, no electrofishing data exists for the section of the Little Cimarron between the McKinley Ditch headgate and the confluence with the Cimarron River, such data collection could be performed if necessary.
-Communications with CPW biologists have indicated that it is reasonable to assume that since a fishery exists both upstream and downstream of this short reach of the Little Cimarron, flow restoration would provide habitat for fish to populate this section of stream.
+CPW biologists have indicated that it is reasonable to assume that since a fishery exists both upstream and downstream of this short reach of the Little Cimarron, flow restoration would provide habitat for fish to populate this section of stream.
 Further, CPW has opined that when adequate flows exist in the Little Cimarron (i.e., during spring runoff), fish do utilize this habitat when it is available.
-Habitat connectivity is a longstanding management objective of CPW and flow restoration will aid in meeting this objective.
+The flow restoration that will result from this proposal will aid in meeting CPW's longstanding management objective of habitat connecrivity.